bancorprotocol/contracts-v3/packages/v3/migration/README.md

 1. `Migrate` will look for the network data folder or create one if it doesn't exist.

-2. Run every migration file in the migrations folder by order of execution starting from the latestMigration timestamp OR the lowest number found.
+2. Run every migration file in the migrations folder by order of execution starting from the latestMigration timestamp.

 3. Update the state on the go.